ProjectOpenCannibal/sdcard_themes/README.md

 <li>Please make sure all pull requests use the following format for branch names:</li>
 </ul>
 	* XX-RESxRES
-	* Where XX is the recovery base; for example 'gb' for gingerbread.
+	* Where XX is the recovery base; for example 'jb' for gingerbread.
 	* The res entries are dependent of the device where X or Y is listed prior in order dependent on whether the device is portrait or landscape.
 	* Please see current branch names for an example.